A Complete Guide to Salesforce Connect for Your Business

 How to Set Up Salesforce Connect

-1. In the top right corner of the page, click Setup, and then click the Setup menu item.
+1. Log in to the account.
+Then, in the top right corner of the page, click the Setup menu item.

 Salesforce setup menu